jundis/CWSlack-SlashCommands/README.md

 1. Download the cwslack-incoming.php file and config.php file.
 2. Place on a compatible web server
-3. Create a new slack incoming webhook integration at https://my.slack.com/services/new/incoming-webhook/
+3. Create a new slack incoming web hook integration at https://my.slack.com/services/new/incoming-webhook/
 4. Set a name, icon, and if wanted.
-5. Set channel that you want to post to and copy the Webhook URL
+5. Set channel that you want to post to and copy the Web hook URL
 6. Create a new integrator login in ConnectWise:
   - Go to System > Setup Tables in the client
   - Type "int" in the table field and select Integrator Login